Reflections on Motivation and How we May Lose it

 (click below to view the video or read on if you’d prefer!)

 Welcome to the sixth edition of Career Tips in 2014.
 Earlier in the year, we talked about your work goals for 2014, we discussed your blind spots and how they can prevent you from making the progress you seek against your professional objectives, we reviewed techniques for working efficiently and finally we explored identifying and therefore being in a position to better play to your strengths.
-We then took a break and I shared with you a webinar on career transition which I trust was informative.
-If you missed it, you can catch it up here.

 Indeed, achieving goals – in a professional context: performance at work – is about the capacity to keep doing what is required in order to progress and eventually achieve your goals.
 We have discussed how your blind spots will interfere, just as lacking in personal effectiveness is also likely to slow you down, while being unaware of your strengths will mean more hard work than is strictly necessary.
 But what we haven’t yet discussed and that which underpins any achievement is motivation.
 It is therefore time for an article which unpacks the components of motivation and helps us understand how we get demotivated.